 Implementing partners are legal entities receiving financial support from the beneficiary and implementing the MSCA COFUND Doctoral or Postdoctoral programme.
-Implementing partners can employ researchers.
+Implementing partners can employ researchers and may contribute financially.

 Associated partners are entities which participate in the action (e.g. providing training or secondments), but without the right to charge costs or claim contributions.
-Associated partners may not employ the researchers under the action.
+Associated partners may not employ the researchers under the action but many contribute financially.